AdCombo/flask-combo-jsonapi/README.rst

 Flask-COMBO-JSONAPI is a flask extension for building REST APIs.
 It combines the power of `Flask-Restless <https://flask-restless.readthedocs.io/>`_ and the flexibility of `Flask-RESTful <https://flask-restful.readthedocs.io/>`_ around a strong specification `JSONAPI 1.0 <http://jsonapi.org/>`_.
 This framework is designed to quickly build REST APIs and fit the complexity of real life projects with legacy data and multiple data storages.

-The main goal is to make it flexible using `plugin system <https://github.com/AdCombo/combojsonapi/blob/develop/docs/en/create_plugins.rst>`_
+The main goal is to make it flexible using `plugin system <https://combojsonapi.readthedocs.io/>`_

 Install
 =======

     pip install Flask-COMBO-JSONAPI

-Installation from pypi is not ready yet.
-Refer to the `installation manual <https://github.com/AdCombo/flask-combo-jsonapi/blob/develop/docs/installation.rst/>`_

 A minimal API